takuizum/Equate.jl/README.md

 - NEAT (Non-Equivalent group design with Anchor Test design)
   - Tucker (Linear equating under some assumptions)
   - Braun & Holland (Linear equating using synthetic population)
-  - Chained Linear
+  - Chained Linear (also Mean)
   - Chained Equipercentile
   - Frequency Estimation (Equipercentile equating using synthetic population)

 - Presmoothing
-  - Log linear smoothing with arbitrary degree.
+  - Log linear smoothing with an arbitrary degree.

 - Kernel smoothong
   - Gaussian kernel is only supported now.
   - The optimal bandwidth can be estimated.
-  -

 # How to use (SG design)